yonileibowitz/Blog/index.md

 ---

-The posts below includes examples and practices which combine the rich query and data management capabilities of **Azure Data Explorer (Kusto)**, providing you with real-life and proven-in-production methodologies, for making the most out of Kusto.
+The posts below include examples and practices which combine the rich query and data management capabilities of **Azure Data Explorer (Kusto)**.
+They will provide you with real-life best practices and methodologies, which have all been repeatedly proven in large-scale production environments, and will help you make sure you make the most out of your Kusto cluster.

 ## **Queries**